Porta-Care: Taking A Babysitter On The RoadPorta-Care: Taking A Babysitter On The Road

 • Pick a resort that’s sitter friendly.
 The more activities and services available the better.

-• Parents should sit down and draw up a list of criteria for the person they will hire.
+• Parents should sit down and draw up a list of criteria for the person they will bring along or hire.
 Factors to consider include age, level of experience and training, availability of sitter at the time of your trip, valid passport if necessary, stipend to be paid, and amount of time “off” from duties.

 • The children should definitely know and have spent time with the person who travels with the family.
 While the mom/dad must be at ease with the sitter, the children must feel comfortable as well.